-One of the richest cultural centers in America, Charleston is an historic seaport and beach community.
+One of the richest cultural centers in America, Charleston is a historic seaport and beach community.
 The city has some of the oldest and best preserved architecture in the US, and represents a blend of Southern, English, French, and West African cultural influences.
-The city offers mild (but not tropical) weather, and is also a reasonable drive to Atlanta and to various locations in Florida.
+The city offers mild (but not tropical) weather and is also a reasonable drive to Atlanta and to various locations in Florida.

 The numbers on Charleston:

 - Median house price – $699,000

 The “Music City” has a lot going for it, and that makes it a primary destination for retirees.
 The capital and second largest city in the state of Tennessee, Nashville offers a strong economy, a low cost of living, and the cultural advantages of being the capital of country music.

 You just have to love those states that have no income tax, and Tennessee is yet another of them.
 But even beyond the absence of the state income tax, Nashville has the lowest overall rate of taxation of any city on this list.
 Beyond low taxes, the city’s overall cost of living is well below the national average, and median house prices in the area are nearly 20% below the US median.

 The economy is strong, with the music industry, tourism, state government, healthcare, education, and the growing automobile assembly industry in the Middle Tennessee region.

 6. Des Moines, Iowa